software-architects/time-cockpit-website/content/en/blog/2008/03/15/Bug-Busters---Test-Driven-Development-in-NET.md

 {
     using (var screen = new OverviewScreen())
     {
-        // iterate over all users in the database plus &quot;All&quot;
-        foreach (var user in (new string[] { OverviewScreen.FilterItem_All }).
+        // iterate over all users in the database plus "All" foreach (var user in (new string[] { OverviewScreen.FilterItem_All }).
           Union(from u in db.Users select u.WindowsLogin))
         {